George Pesut

 George Matthew Pesut (born June 17, 1953) is a Canadian former professional ice hockey player.
-He played in 92 NHL games for the California Golden Seals over two seasons.
-He also played in 17 WHA games with the Calgary Cowboys during the 1976–77 season.
+He played 92 games in the National Hockey League for the California Golden Seals over two seasons.
+He also played 17 games in the World Hockey Association with the Calgary Cowboys during the 1976–77 season.
 The rest of his career was mainly spent in the minor leagues and in Europe.